fending/brianfendingdotcom/README.md

 ## Deployment

-The website is automatically deployed via GitHub Actions when content changes are pushed to the content repository.
-See `.github/workflows/content-deploy.yml` for details.
+The website is configured for deployment on Vercel with environment variables for:
+- Google Analytics tracking ID
+- reCAPTCHA keys
+- Google Sheets API credentials
+- Email notification settings

 ## License